novoda/novoda/.github/ISSUE_TEMPLATE.md

 _Explain high level any potential solutions to the issue as you see it_

 ## Code to Reproduce the Issue [Optional]
 _Sample code can be given to aid us understand all issues.
-In particular, sample code allows us to reproduce the issue making it that much easier and faster for us to resolve the issue._
+In particular, sample code facilitates reproducing the issue, making it that much easier and faster for the issue to be addressed._